-If you have experienced suicidal feelings in the past, or are still feeling low now, you may be worried that these feelings might return or get worse.
+If you have experienced suicidal feelings in the past, you may be worried that these feelings might return.

-But there are steps you can take to look after and improve your general wellbeing when you're feeling low, as well as prepare for if you were to feel suicidal again:
+But there are steps you can take to look after and improve your general wellbeing when you're feeling low.
+You can also do things to prepare in case you feel suicidal again:

-A safety plan is a personalised plan to support you step-by-step at times when you may be thinking about suicide.
+A safety plan is a plan to support you at times when you may be thinking about suicide.

-Try to make a plan when you are well or able to think clearly about what you find helpful.
-You might want to complete the plan with a trusted friend or therapist and give them a copy to keep.
+Try to make a plan when you can think clearly about what you would find helpful.
+You might want to complete the plan with someone you trust, such as a friend or therapist.
+You could also give them a copy of the plan to keep.

 A safety plan focuses on what you can do now to keep yourself safe.